Snowflake-Labs/sfquickstarts/site/sfguides/src/geo-for-machine-learning/machine-learning-using-geospatial.md

 H3 offers 16 different resolutions for dividing areas into hexagons, ranging from resolution 0, where the world is segmented into 122 large hexagons, to resolution 15.
 At this resolution, each hexagon is less than a square meter, covering the world with approximately 600 trillion hexagons.
 You can read more about resolutions [here](https://h3geo.org/docs/core-library/restable/).
 For our task, we will use resolution 8, where the size of each hexagon is about 0.7 sq. km (0.3 sq. miles).

-As a source of the trips data you will use `TLC_YELLOW_TRIPS_2014` and `TLC_YELLOW_TRIPS_2015` tables from the CARTO listing.
+As a source of the trips data you will use `TLC_YELLOW_TRIPS_2014` and `TLC_YELLOW_TRIPS_2015` tables from the CARTO Academy listing.
 We are interested in the following fields:
 * Pickup Time
 * Dropoff Time
 * Pickup Latitude